OpenHD/Documentation/hardware/wifi-adapters.md

 #### **Chinese generic RTL8812AU double antenna**

 Cheap and functional RTL8812AU card.
 This adapter can be found under different names on Ali Express, Amazon, Ebay etc. Theoretical power around 2-300mw, it has 2x RPSMA connectors  Relatively easy to make lightweight by removing plastic shell, removing RP-SMA connectors and desoldering USB port.
 It require additional cooling if used in high power configuration.
 It has been tested with maximum power = 58.
 Further test will follow.
-Included antennae work ok but they are quite big and heavy.
+Included antennae works ok but they are quite big and heavy.
 It is suggested to replace them with proper 5-5.9ghz antenna in long range setups

 * [product example](https://www.alibaba.com/product-detail/High-power-1200Mbps-Realtek-RTL8812au-wifi_62453551219.html)
 * [alternative example](https://de.aliexpress.com/item/1005002036043894.html)